Improving Diffusion-based Inverse Algorithms under Few-Step Constraint via Learnable Linear Extrapolation: Backgrounds

-Despite the effectiveness of diffusion-based inverse algorithms, they typically require 100 to 1000 steps during inference, leading to significant computational overhead.
-Directly reducing the steps often results in performance degradation due to insufficient correction during the sampling process.
+Despite the effectiveness of diffusion-based inverse algorithms, they typically require 100 to 1000 steps during inference.
 In this paper, we first establish a canonical form for these algorithms and then propose a lightweight and general approach to enhance their performance under few steps, achieving a better trade-off between performance and computational efficiency.